LarryNaaa/Technical-Summary/Redux.md

 We need to configure this `Store` with three things:
 1. the `Reducer` is a `combineReducer` which can return the next state tree depending on the current state tree and actions.
-2. the `preloadedState` is a empty object.
+2. the `preloadedState` is an empty object.
 3. the `enhancer` function is `applyMiddleware(...middleware)`.

 #### `combineReducers`